truera/trulens/trulens_eval/trulens_eval/database/migrations/README.md

 ## Creating a new schema revision
+If upgrading DB, You must do this step!!

 1. `cd truera/trulens_eval/database/migrations`
 1. Make sure you have an existing database at the latest schema